awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ## Port allocation errors connecting through AWS PrivateLink<a name="port-allocation-errors-privatelink"></a>

 If your Network Load Balancer is associated with a VPC endpoint service, it supports 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
 If you exceed these connections, there is an increased chance of port allocation errors\.
 To fix the port allocation errors, add more targets to the target group\.

+## Intermittent connection failure when client IP preservation is enabled<a name="intermittent-connection-failure"></a>

+When client IP preservation is enabled, connectivity might fail if the clients that are connecting to the Network Load Balancer are also connected to targets behind the load balancer\.
+To resolve this, you can disable client IP preservation on the affected target groups\.
+Alternatively, have your clients connect only to the Network Load Balancer, or only to the targets, but not both\.

+## Potential failure when the load balancer is being provisioned<a name="load-balancer-provision-failure"></a>

+One of the reasons a Network Load Balancer could fail when it is being provisioned is if you use an IP address that is already assigned or allocated elsewhere \(for example, assigned as a secondary IP address for an EC2 instance\)\.
+This IP address prevents the load balancer from being set up, and its state is `failed`\.
+You can resolve this by de\-allocating the associated IP address and retrying the creation process\.